Manav-Aggarwal4/Explaining-Transformers/README.md

 At a high level, here's a description of each:

-**Query:** The token that we are comparing to every other token.
+**Query:** The selected token which we compare to every other token.
 **Key:** A measure of how relevant every other token is to our query.
 **Value:** The actual information embedded in each token.

-We calculate these through these equations, where each W is a parameter matrix.
+These are calculated through the equations equations below, where each W is a parameter matrix.
 It is initialized randomly, and learns over time like a traditional NN.

 <img width="374" alt="Screenshot 2025-04-09 at 12 15 53 PM" src="https://github.com/user-attachments/assets/8ca2be76-ca8b-444f-a4d2-abd79c3af5cc" />

 **Now, we take the dot product of the query vector with every key vector** This gives us an attention score, or how token _i_ should play attention to token _j_.
-Since every query is multiplied with every key, this is why transformers, given enough compute, have an infinite reference window!.
+Since every query is multiplied with every key, this is why transformers, given unlimited compute, have an infinite reference window!

 In order to ensure we don't have the exploding/vanishing gradient issue, we'll do a little bit of normalization.
 We divide the query/key dot product by the square root of the dimensions, and take a softmax of this result to ensure the attention scores are normalized between 0 - 1.